-Employee Isolation and Quarantine
+Employee Screening and Testing

-RISD has expanded leave benefits to include COVID-19-related illness for the benefit of employees during this period.
+- RISD has expanded leave benefits to include COVID-19-related illness for the benefit of employees during this period.